 Place the foam roller under your thighs and roll back and forth between the back of your knees and your buttocks.
 You can also roll one leg at a time for added pressure.

-Place the front of one thigh on top of the and roll back and forth between the top of your hip and your knee.
+Place the front of one thigh on top of the foam roller and roll back and forth between the top of your hip and your knee.
 Repeat with the other thigh.

 Foam Rolling for Everyone

-Whether or not you are a runner, I believe can benefit everyone who exercises on a regular basis.
+Whether or not you are a runner, I believe using a foam roller can benefit everyone who exercises on a regular basis.
 Regardless of the types of workouts that are done, almost everyone is bound to experience the tightness around their muscles.

 Without proper release of the knots in the muscles, injury is more likely to occur the next time you are working out.
 Regular use should improve circulation, reduce joint pain, improve mobility, and balance.
 Making foam rolling a part of your warm-up and cooldown routine can be quite beneficial in the long term.